pranav-gandesree/devspace/README.md

-## WORK-HIVE: A Social Hub for Developers ‍
+## Dev Space: A Social Hub for Developers ‍

-# Work-Hive
+# Dev Space

-Work-Hive is a social media platform built with **React.js**, **TypeScript**, and cutting-edge technologies, designed specifically for developers to connect, share, and thrive in their DevLife.
+Dev Space is a social media platform built with **React.js**, **TypeScript**, and cutting-edge technologies, designed specifically for developers to connect, share, and thrive in their DevLife.

 **Key Features:**